Forking in Short and Tame Abstract Elementary Classes: The main theorem

+Regarding Extension, the strength of this assumption is not entirely clear.
+The first order version is proved with compactness and the fact that it holds under strongly compact cardinals (see Theorem \ref{sceasy}) does not work to separate from compactness.
+However, it does indeed hold in nonelementary classes; see the discussion of quasiminimal classes and $\lambda$-saturated models below.
+Very recently, Vasey \cite{vaseyc} is able to show that, if $\kappa = \beth_\kappa$ in addition to our other hypotheses and $K$ is $\lambda$-Galois stable for $\lambda \geq \kappa$ instead of no order property and $\chi$-tame for some $\chi < \kappa$, then Extension holds (and moreover that $\kappa$-coheir is an independence relation) for the class of $\lambda^+$-saturated models.

-\begin{remark} While for the rest of the results we assume that $K$ satisfies Hypotheses \ref{hyp}, in the proof of Theorem \ref{catexist} we use only the amalgamation property and also avoid any use of tameness or type shortness. \end{remark}
+\begin{remark} While the rest of the results use that $K$ satisfies all of Hypothesis \ref{hyp}, the proof of Theorem \ref{catexist} only uses the amalgamation property and also avoid any use of tameness or type shortness.
+Note that Propositions \ref{tameind-prop} and \ref{orderprop} and Theorem \ref{catexist} are not used in the rest of the paper, but are intended to motivate the hypotheses of Theorem \ref{mainthm} as natural. \end{remark}